SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 ## Frame Format

 In the simplified protocol, ARIS image data will be sent via UDP.
 One frame is broken up into multiple UDP datagrams, allowing us to adjust inter-datagram timing to accommodate slower network equipment.
-The payload in the datagram must be reassembled into a complete frame.
+The payloads in multiple datagrams with the same frame index must be reassembled into a complete frame.

 This table describes the header that starts the payload on each datagram.
 (All integral types are little-endian.)